Q & A with Sadie

 Who or what inspired you to become a writer?

-Other writers.
-As a child, I was always reading.
-I loved the book fairs at school.
-The local library was my sacred space.
-To this day, I love a story that makes me forget the world around me—or seduces me into pondering my surroundings through the lens of the story.
-I sincerely appreciate well-written television, plays, lyrics, and movies.
-It all starts with the story on the page.
+I secretly wanted to be a screenwriter since first grade, and my fourth grade teacher was the first adult to encourage my creative writing.
+Zilpha Keatley Snyder was my first favorite author.
+I love a story that makes me forget the world around me—or seduces me into pondering my surroundings through the lens of the story.
+I sincerely appreciate well-written television and movies.
+It all starts with the story on the page. (photo: Sadie, kindergarten)

 Who is your favorite writer?